laminlabs/lamindb/README.md

 - [lnschema-lamin1](https://github.com/laminlabs/lnschema-lamin1): Exemplary configured schema to track samples, treatments, etc.
 - [nbproject](https://github.com/laminlabs/nbproject): Parse metadata from Jupyter notebooks.

-LaminHub & LaminApp are not open-sourced, neither are templates that model lab operations.
+LaminHub & LaminApp are not open-sourced, and neither are templates that model lab operations.

 Lamin's packages build on the infrastructure listed [above](#how-does-it-work).
 Previously, they were based on SQLAlchemy/SQLModel instead of Django, and cloudpathlib instead of fsspec.

+## Notebooks

+- Find all guide notebooks [here](https://github.com/laminlabs/lamindb/tree/main/docs/guide).
+- You can run these notebooks in hosted versions of JupyterLab, e.g., [Saturn Cloud](https://github.com/laminlabs/run-lamin-on-saturn), Google Vertex AI, and others or on Google Colab.
+- Jupyter Lab & Notebook offer a fully interactive experience, VS Code & others require using the CLI (`lamin track my-notebook.ipynb`)

 ## Documentation